AmanCode22/ethos-foundry/README.md

 1. Update your trait repo and tag a new release (e.g., `v2.0.0`).
 2. The CI builds new binaries for all platforms and uploads them.
-3. A new PR opens automatically to this repo with the updated `manifest.json`.
+3.You opens a PR to this repo with the updated `manifest.json`.
 4. I review and merge.
 Users get the latest version when they run `forge foundry get`.

 You don't need to do anything extra.
-Just tag a release.
+Just tag a release and open a PR.

 ## manifest.json fields